 - Texas: Individuals typically need to be 18 to purchase spray paint.

 - Florida: Florida enforces an age restriction of 18 for purchasing spray paint.

 - Illinois: In Illinois, individuals must be 18 years old to buy spray paint.

 If you are under 18 years old, you may still be able to purchase spray paint if you have parental consent or a guardian who is over 21 years old accompanies you when purchasing the spray paint.

 Some states allow children as young as 16 years old to purchase spray paint.
 But only if they are working in an occupation that requires them to use the product (such as an artist).
 In these cases, the child must have parental consent and proof of employment at a licensed business.

-Spray paint is age-restricted because of its potential to be used in ways that are dangerous, such as tagging and graffiti.
+Spray paint is age-restricted because of its potential to be used in dangerous ways, such as tagging and graffiti.

 What happens if I spray paint illegally?

 Spray paint is a fun, easy way to add color to your life.
-But in order to do it safely, you need to know how old you have to be to buy spray paint.
+But to do it safely, you need to know how old you have to be to buy spray paint.